 Before You Start…

-- You will also need a 17-cm (7-inch) chiffon cake pan.
-If you have a different size pan, read this post to adjust the ingredient measurements.
+• You will also need a 17-cm (7-inch) chiffon cake pan.
+If you have a different size pan, learn how to adjust the ingredient measurements in my post How to Make the Perfect Chiffon Cake.
 Make sure you use an aluminum pan with a removable base (read my blog post for more details).
 Please see my Notes at the end of this recipe for additional details on ingredients, equipment, and techniques.

 To Mix the Batter